Jeju Province: Tourist attractions

-The 43 km long Road 5.16 crossing the eastern waist of the mountain from Jeju City to Seogwipo City is considered to be one of the best tourist roads in Korea.
+The 43 km long Road 5.16 crossing the eastern waist of the mountain from Jeju City to Seogwipo is considered to be one of the best tourist roads in Korea.
 Along this road, there are many tourist attractions such as Sancheondan and Seongpanak.
 People can enjoy the royal azalea blossoms in spring, lush, green woods in summer, colorful foliage in fall, and a landscape of snow in winter.

 The 37 km Road 110 crossing the western waist of the mountain from Jeju-si to Jungmun runs through a high area that is 1,100 m high above sea level.
 It passes by the Eoseungsang Reservoir, which is a source of water for Jeju islanders.
 The 99 Passes where, a legend says, neither a king nor a tiger is born because it is one short to 100 passes.
 It also passes closely by Youngsil Giam (Youngsil Grotesque Rocks).
 It is possible to climb up to Wetse Oreum along Eorimok Trail and Youngsil Trail and to the top along Seongpanak Trail and Kwaneumsa Temple Trail.

 Udo, (also called U-island, since do means island) is on the northeast of Seongsan-ri, 3.5 kilometres (2.2 miles) off the coast.
 This is the largest of the islands included in Jeju-si.
 Udo, literally "Cow Island" in Chinese, has this name because it looks like a cow lying down.
 The whole of Udo is a lava plateau and a fertile flatland where major agricultural products such as sweet potatoes, garlic, and peanuts are produced.
 There is a parasitic cone, called shoi meori oreum, in the southeast.

-Jungmun Saekdal Beach is at the Saekdal-dong, Seogwipo-si.
+Jungmun Saekdal Beach is at the Saekdal-dong, Seogwipo.
 It is near the hotel zone it has convenient accessibility: Sinla Jeju hotel, Lotte hotel, Jeju Hana hotel are around 2 kilometers near the beach.
 Jungmun Saekdal Beach has a particular geographical feature.
 The beach shore is faced to the north and the water level is steady knee height until about 200 meters off the shore.
 There are many big and small waves under the influences of the Maparam (Korean: 마파람, which means the wind from the north in Korean) so the beach is clouded by the people who came from many other regions to enjoy surfing in summer.